Table of Content

-Does peer pressure help to stop it?
-Actually, that's what's getting most of the teens and young adults to participate in the "drug parties" where prescriptions are thrown into a bowl and people choose them like they would candy.
+Does peer pressure help stop it?
+Unfortunately, the contrary is true.
+In reality, peer pressure is one of the major reasons for both the beginning and the continuation of a drug habit.
+An increasing number of teens and young adults participate in "drug parties" where the use of addictive drugs is rampant.
 There is more peer pressure to participate in taking prescription pills, than trying to talk a person out of it.

-Yes, I'm talking about providing a positive, uplifting, long-term solution.
-It's getting them involved in learning how to plan for their future and take responsibility for their lives and stand up for what's right.
-Here are some ways how you can, as a parent help your teen avoid drugs and stay at bay from teen drug abuse.
+Providing a positive, uplifting, long-term solution is a better way of addressing the problem.
+Get them involved in planning for their future and take responsibility for their lives and stand up for what's right.
+Here are some ways how you can, as a parent, help your teen avoid drugs and stay away from teen drug abuse.

 Preventing Teen Drug Abuse: Advice for Parents